Mini-ghost/vorms/docs/examples/index.md

 # Examples

-Vorms is a easiest and flexible form validate library.
+Vorms is a easiest and flexible form validation library.
 This page is going to demonstrates some usage with Vorms.

 ## Login